Tales From My Privileged Youth

 On my third day in Florence, my roommate said, “I have an invitation for a party tonight (which happened to be my one of my nights off).
 You’re probably not interested, but here it is,” he said, handing me an engraved invitation.

 The Sarah Lawrence Summer Program in Florence was pleased to invite us to a party in one of their two villas on the top of a hill in the Oltrarno on the south side of the river.
-The party would introduce two-hundred Sarah Lawrence girls to their summer semester in Firenze, and I would be one of the fifty or so guys at the party.
+The party would introduce two-hundred Sarah Lawrence girls to their summer semester in Firenze, and I would be one of the fifty or so males at the party.
 It seemed like the second or third circle of Paradise.
 Both villas today are five-star hotels.

 The Red Gutter